kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(1\) The responsibilities of a launch operator conducting a licensed launch of an expendable launch vehicle; and

-\(2\) The requirements for maintaining a launch license obtained under part 415 of this chapter.
+\(2\) The requirements for maintaining a launch license obtained under [[Volume 4/C Licensing/0415 Launch license.md|part 415 of this chapter]].
 Parts 413 and 415 of this chapter contain requirements for preparing a license application to conduct a launch, including information reviewed by the FAA to conduct a policy, safety, payload, and environmental review., and a payload determination.

 \(b\) *Applicability.* (1) The administrative requirements for filing material with the FAA in subpart A of this part apply to all licensed launches from a Federal launch range or a non-Federal launch site, except where noted.